 - Provide consistent quality.
 Whether you are offering a service or a product, consistent quality is a must.
 Consistency removes the guesswork for your customers.
 Do you have a favorite CPA who always does your taxes on time?
 Customers prefer to do business with service providers that provide a consistent service.

 - Keep customers informed.
 People want to know what is happening.
-You can call, email, or post information about your products or services to keep your customers informed.
+To keep your customers informed, you can call, email, publish or share information about your products or services.

 - Get everyone on board.
 Entrepreneurs can’t do this alone.
 To have raving customers, you need your entire team to back you up.
-Train your team to make sure everyone is on board.
+So train your team to make sure everyone is on board.

 Passion, in itself, is insufficient for success.
 Being passionate doesn’t mean that every moment is like a wild ride that never ends.
 No matter how much you love your business, there will be ups and downs.
 Passion helps you get over the downs, and there are many.
 Without passion, you will most likely fail.
 If you are not getting pleasure out of your business, it may be time to try something else.

 It is also important to know that passion is not always required.
-There are many businesses out there that are successfully run by entrepreneurs who are less than passionate about their own companies.
+Many businesses out there are successfully run by entrepreneurs who are less than passionate about their own companies.
 I would prefer to own a business I am passionate about, but it is not an absolute must.

 Are you making progress?

 If you thought this through, you must have set yourself some business goals.
-Did you want to get 100 new paying customers in the last 12-months or 5000 new users?
+For example, did you want to get 100 new paying customers in the last 12-months or 5000 new users?
 How close did you come to your goals?
 Traction is critical in any business.
 The benchmarks you set for your venture should give you an idea of your progress.

 Progress is not only measured in profit or revenue.
-If you are a venture-backed startup, you might measure progress regarding users and churn.
+For example, if you are a venture-backed startup, you might measure progress regarding users and churn.